 Effective communication programmes can benefit from using previously validated approaches.
 For example, the 3 E’s (Explanation, Engagement and Education) approach is used by the Bank of England to address the ‘twin deficits’ of public understanding and trust (123–125).
 Involving widely trusted individuals with broad reach, such as healthcare professionals particularly in primary care, can help to manage expectations and anxieties (37).
 Approaches such as the 3 E’s require a thorough understanding of communities’ beliefs, values, power structures and behaviours in order to be effective, as was seen when tackling a polio outbreak in Somali pastoralist communities in 2013-14 (126).

 The vaccine hesitancy seen for many non-COVID-19 vaccines is very likely to also occur for any COVID-19 vaccine (127).
-Some hesitancy is based on rational concerns, which can be addressed through clear communication and dialogue (128), however irrational concerns are also common.
+Some hesitancy is based on rational concerns, which can be addressed through clear communication and dialogue (128), however people may have a range of concerns or fears.
 One framework for understanding vaccine hesitancy uses two axes: one considering the level of trust individuals and groups have in health authorities; the other considering people’s commitment to managing risk in their lives in general, and their own health in particular (129).
 Those who take control of their health but distrust authority are likely to rationalize their hesitancy, while those who do not are more likely to simply avoid the issue as far as possible.
-Overcoming these irrational hesitancies will require alternative strategies that meet individuals where they are.
+The varied reasons for vaccine hesitancies will require alternative strategies that meet individuals where they are.
 One example of such an approach is ‘convert communicators’, where those with previously strongly held opinions explain why they previously held that position and provide new information that caused them to change their mind (130,131).

 Barriers to vaccine uptake need to be minimised